Devi Kanya Kumari: Worship

-The Bhagavati Kumari Amman Temple is one of the 52 Shakti Peetha.
+The Bhagavati Kumari Amman Temple is one of the 52 Shakta pithas.
 It is believed that the back spine area of Sati's corpse fell here creating the presence of Kundalini Shakti in the region.

 The shrine is accessed through the Western door.
 The eastern door is opened only on certain days of a year, as on the new moon days in the months of Thai, Aadi (Karkidaka) July, during Navaratri and in the month of Kaartikai.
 For the purpose of rites and rituals in the temple of Kumari is imagined as (Sankalpam) as Bālambika, the child goddess.
 The goddess is considered as Katyayani, one of the Navadurgas here.
 She is also considered as Bhadrakali by the devotees while worshipping her.

 Devi Kanya Kumari is the goddess of virginity and penance.
 It is a practice that people choose to receive the Diksha of Sanyasa from here in olden times.
 The rites and rituals of the temple are organized and classified according to Sankaracharya's treatise.

 The other attractions inside the temple are the Pathala Ganga Tirtha, Kalabhairava Shrine.
 Kalabhairava is a ferocious form of Shiva who annihilates kala, or time itself.
-Each of the 51 Shakti Peetha has a Kalabhairava shrine within the temple meant for the protection of the temple.
-The name of the Kalabhairava in Kanyakumari temple is 'Nimish' and the Shakti is 'Sarvani' and in the Shakti Peetha of Shuchindram the Kalabhairava is 'Samhāra' and the Shakti is 'Narayani'.
-These are two Shakti Peethas out of the 51 Shakti Peethas all over South Asia.
+Each of the 51 Shakta pitha has a Kalabhairava shrine within the temple meant for the protection of the temple.
+The name of the Kalabhairava in Kanyakumari temple is 'Nimish' and the Shakti is 'Sarvani' and in the Shakta pitha of Shuchindram the Kalabhairava is 'Samhāra' and the Shakti is 'Narayani'.
+These are two Shakta pithas out of the 51 Shakta pithas all over South Asia.
 There are also shrines to Vijayasundari and Balasundari, friends and playmates of the Goddess in her youthful form.

 Navarathri Mandapam is a hall where devotees can display their artistic ability in music as a dedication to the goddess, Shri Pāda Pāra is a rock in the shape of Kumari's feet.
 This is now famous as Vivekananda Paara, where Swami Vivekananda got enlightenment to dedicate his life as an active Sanyasi rather than the usual practice of being passive.

 The presiding image is sported in standing posture with an Akshamala in her hands.
 There is an image of a lion in her pedestal indicating that she is the form of Adi Parashakti.
 There is a four-pillar hall in the temple, each of which gives out sounds of Veena (a string instrument), Mridangam (a percussion instrument), flute and Jalatarang (porcelain instrument).

 The Gayatri mantra of Devi Kanyakumari is: